MecatronicaUSB/uwimageproc/INSTALL.md

 ```

 ### CUDA 8.0 (optional)
 The recommended version is 8.0, yet you could try with a different version.
+We would like to know about implementations with CUDA 9.0.
 ```bash-
 wget https://developer.nvidia.com/compute/cuda/8.0/Prod2/local_installers/cuda-repo-ubuntu1604-8-0-local-ga2_8.0.61-1_amd64-deb
 sudo dpkg -i cuda-repo-ubuntu1604-8-0-local_8.0.44-1_amd64.deb